Ad Tech Insights Methodology

 What is Ad Tech Insights?

 Ad Tech Insights is a suite of reports detailing Ad Tech industry trends.
-Currently it hosts three reports:
+Currently it hosts three reports.
+All of them look at the Top 10K US and Top 10K UK sites according to Alexa's Site Rankings.
+Every report is updated quarterly, during the first month of each quarter.

 GDPR has prompted many publishers to use Consent Management Platforms for storing consent and passing that to programmatic partners.
 This tracker analyzes how many companies in the Top 10K US and UK sites use either IAB-registered CMPs or other 3rd-party consent tools.